freshcom/freshcom/guides/introduction/overview.md

 Freshcom is an opinionated eCommerce backend written in Elixir which implements Command Query Responsibility Segregation and Event Sourcing (CQRS/ES) pattern.
+The goal of freshcom is to be fast, scalable and extensible.

 Freshcom provides a solid foundation for you to customize and/or extend to fit your unique business case.
 Freshcom is built using loosely coupled services where each service is an OTP application.
 It also provides some unique features like built-in internationalization (i18n), multi-tenant and test mode.

+It is important to note that freshcom itself does not include any web layer.
+It only provides a Elixir API through its API modules. if you need a off-the-shelf web layer that provides a JSON API please checkout [Freshcom JSONAPI](https://github.com/freshcom/freshcom_web) which builds on top of freshcom.

 The aim of this introductory guide is to present a brief, high-level overview of freshcom, the API module it provides, and the layers underneath that support it.